Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 - Interfacing

-  - The data gathering module must never use APIs stated to-be-deprecated within a month.
+  - The Data Gathering Module must never use APIs stated to-be-deprecated within a month.

-  - The data gathering module must not exceed its contractual usage limits.
+  - The Data Gathering Module must not exceed its contractual usage limits.

 - Operations